thyleung/ai-enablement-hub/README.md

 # AI Enablement Hub

+A take-home project that simulates an enterprise AI intake workflow.
+Employees submit AI initiatives for review, and enablement teams can track and approve requests before they enter the development process.

-An enterprise AI intake and review workflow built with Next.js, Django REST Framework, and PostgreSQL.
+Built with Next.js, Django REST Framework, and PostgreSQL.

 ## Live Demo